-This unit is equipped with safety devices to automatically stop the engine in the event of low oil pressure, approximately 14 psi (97 kPa), high water temperature, approximately 212°F (100°C), or over crank (engine fails to start 3 times).
-The alarm lamps on the ECU illuminate to signify the reason for the shutdown.
+This unit is equipped with safety devices that will automatically shut down the engine in the event of low oil pressure (approximately 14 psi / 97 kPa), high water temperature (approximately 212°F/100°C), or over speed (approximately 2,040 rpm).
+The alarm lamps on the ECU will illuminate to signify the reason for the shutdown.

-Before inspecting the generator, check that the Auto Start/Stop switch is in the OFF/RESET position, and place all circuit breakers in the OFF position.
-Allow sufficient time for adequate cooling.
-When ready to restart, complete all steps in the Generator Startup Procedure section of this manual.
+Before inspecting the generator after an automatic shutdown, place the Auto Start/Stop switch in the OFF/RESET position, and place all circuit breakers in the OFF position.
+Allow adequate time for cooling before troubleshooting.
+When all faults have been cleared, restart the engine according to the Generator Startup Procedure section of this manual.